KhronosGroup/SPIRV-Tools/CONTRIBUTING.md

 ## For maintainers: Merging a PR

 We intend to maintain a linear history on the GitHub master branch, and the build and its tests should pass at each commit in that history.
-A linear always-working history is easier understand and it easier to bisect in case we want to find which commit introduced a bug.
+A linear always-working history is easier to understand and to bisect in case we want to find which commit introduced a bug.

 These are the steps to follow to ensure this happens: